3 Ways to Fundraise with Matching Gifts Over the Summer.

 Encouraging donors to submit their matching gift requests is the key to raising more.
 Through the use of matching gift software and effective marketing, you’ll be boosting your fundraising revenue in no time!

 With the right tools in your hands, your nonprofit can raise more for your cause—even during the summer!
-By understanding how matching gifts work and helping your donors determine their eligibility, you’ll double those donations in no time.
+By understanding how companies that match donations work and helping your donors determine their eligibility, you’ll double those donations in no time.
 Good luck!

 Special thanks to Adam for sharing his expert advice in this article.